metabase/metabase/docs/administration-guide/fonts.md

 # Fonts

-{% plans-blockquote feature="Customizable font" %}
+{% include plans-blockquote.html feature="Customizable font" %}

 On paid plans, you can customize the font Metabase uses.
 You can choose from a curated set of Google Fonts that accommodate the regular, bold, and heavy font weights that Metabase relies on for its various UI elements.